SammyKrosoft/Some-Logparser-Queries-and-scripts/README.md

 ORDER BY Hour ASC
 ```

+## Getting intel from IIS Logs

-#### Pull IIS logs data with some fields, and convert IIS UTC time to local time, for a specific URI (/EWS/mrsproxy.svc)
+### Pull IIS logs data with some fields, and convert IIS UTC time to local time, for a specific URI (/EWS/mrsproxy.svc)

 ```sql
 /* Pull all requests*/